burke-software/schooldriver/docs/index.rst

 The image above details the dashboard that an admissions counselor or designated user will see when they select the admissions module.
 Most modules do include a dashboard for the purpose of providing users a general overview of information that is able to be filtered.

 Adding an Applicant
 --------------------
 To add an applicant:

-1.Select "Applicants" under the Admissions module 2.Enter information about the applicant accordingly.
+1. Select **Applicants** under the Admissions module
+2. Enter information about the applicant accordingly.
 First and Last Name fields are required.
-3.Click "save"
+3. Click **save**

 SWoRD will then return you to the applicants dashboard where you will see your newly created applicant at the top.